lsucrc/notebookssl/README.md

 # SSL-Enabled Jupyter Notebook (CentOS 7)

+For non-SSL version, please visit lsucrc/notebook.

 This is a containerized distribution of Jupyter Notebook by Louisiana State University Coastal Resilience Collaboratory (https://crc.cct.lsu.edu/).
-This image is to enable an embedded web page with iframe as https host can not embed http site.
+This image is to enable an embedded web page with iframe as https host can only embed https site.
 More about Jupyter project itself can be found at [Jupyter Official Site](http://jupyter.org/).

 ## Spinning up Jupyter container